ishagoel840/Superstore-Sales--Tableau/README.md

 ### 4. Total Sales by Manager
 Analysis of total sales attributed to different managers.
 Identification of top-performing managers and their impact on sales.

+## Conclusion
+Through the analysis and visualization of the Superstore dataset, several key insights were uncovered:

+Region-wise sales distribution highlights areas of strength and weakness.
+Top-performing states provide opportunities for targeted marketing and sales strategies.
+Sub-category sales analysis identifies product categories with high and low performance.
+Sales trends over time reveal seasonal patterns and long-term growth trends.
 ## Data Source
 The dashboard is powered by the Superstore dataset, a sample dataset provided by Tableau for educational and practice purposes.
 The dataset includes information about orders, customers, products, and sales.